magnusviri/tea-notes/README.md

 	tea +python.org echo ""

+There's a lot more information on installing stuff on the [replacing brew](https://github.com/magnusviri/tea-notes/blob/main/replacing-brew.md) page.

 ## Intermediate Tea usage

 You can specify multiple packages and create a REPL with those dependencies in the PATH.